sf-wdi-37/public-library-app/2_library_users.md

 This `before_action` line means there must be a `logged_in?` method somewhere that will be called before the show action is run.
 Add a `logged_in?` helper method to the sessions helper to check whether there is a current user.

-What other endpoints should be protected?
-Should an unauthenticated user be able to CRUD resources?
+**What other endpoints should be protected?** Should an unauthenticated user be able to CRUD resources?
 Think about POST, PUT, and DELETE!
+Currently, the `require_login` method just checks if the user is logged in, not whether they own the resource they're trying to see.
+Consider creating another helper like `require_ownership` that checks specifically whether the id of the current user matches the user id from any route parameters - a match means the person owns that resource!

 ### Cleanup